sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation-answers.md

     * with many whitespaces
     * without whitespace

 * Boundaries: Boundaries between partitions happen when the string goes from no whitespaces, to a single whitespace, to many whitespaces.
-These boundaries are already covered by the partitions above.

 (Note that others can see cases, such as whitespaces at the beginning or whitespaces at end.
 We do not see a need for this, given the implementation.
 Nevertheless, as a black-box tester, these tests are totally valid!)